Hills Sustainability

 Because they can impact investment and loan portfolios and have systemic effects in a highly interconnected financial system, it is crucial that investors understand these risks.
 For example, a transition scenario where climate-related policies target warming of 1.5 degrees Celsius above preindustrial levels instead of a 2-degree Celsius target can lead to a higher markdown in the value of fossil fuel–exposed assets held by financial firms.

-Our CFA Institute Research and Policy Center report “Modelling Climate Transition Risk: A Network Approach” advocates for a scenario-based approach to assess transition risks, rather than relying solely on historical market data.
-It’s an approach that incorporates potential future changes in firm performance due to climate-related scenarios, providing a more accurate picture of potential losses.
+Our CFA Institute Research and Policy Center report with the support of the UK Centre for Greening Finance and Investment (CGFI) advocates for a scenario-based approach to assess transition risks, rather than relying solely on historical market data.
+It is an approach that incorporates potential future changes in firm performance due to climate-related scenarios, providing a more accurate picture of potential losses.

 Transition risks are of particular concern for financial institutions such as banks and insurance companies, which must consider these risks when setting risk premiums or aligning their operations with sustainability goals.
 Policymakers also need to account for these risks to ensure financial stability and to guide future regulations.